pmgwee/past-projects/README.md

 ### University coursework · hackathons · final-year project — BSc Computer Science, USM

-A read-only archive of the work that taught me how to build.
+This is the companion archive to my **[main profile →](https://github.com/pmgwee)**A read-only archive of the work that taught me how to build.
 Frozen here for posterity.

 </div>

 ---

-This is the companion archive to my **[main profile →](https://github.com/pmgwee)**.
-The current 2026 work — lives there; everything below is the **foundation**
 ## The archive

 | Category | Project | Source | Language |